parmsam/lzstring-r/README.md

 The goal of **lzstring-r** is to provide an R wrapper for the [lzstring C++ library](https://github.com/andykras/lz-string-cpp).
-[lzstring](https://github.com/pieroxy/lz-string) is originally a JavaScript library that provides fast and efficient string compression and decompression using a [LZ-based algorithm](https://en.wikipedia.org/wiki/Lempel–Ziv–Welch).
+[lzstring](https://github.com/pieroxy/lz-string) is originally a JavaScript library that provides string compression and decompression using a [LZ-based algorithm](https://en.wikipedia.org/wiki/Lempel–Ziv–Welch).

 Credit goes to [Winston Chang](https://github.com/wch) for spotting this